-What does his hand tell us about this man, hailed as a hero?
+What does his hand tell us about this man, who has been hailed as a hero?
 He was the founding father of the People's Republic of China (PRC), which he ruled from 1949 until his death in 1976.
 No one can deny that he ruled with an iron hand but was Mao a great wise man as well, as some people firmly believe?

 Mao's hand has a large palm, more rectangular than broad, and his fingers as compared to the palm are on the shorter side.
 The first phalanges of his fingers are not particularly long but the third phalanges are thick and long.
 The fingertips are mostly rounded but the Jupiter (index) fingertip is conic and the Mercury (little) fingertip is almost pointed.
 The Apollo (ring) finger dominates and is longer than normal, and the Jupiter finger is low-set although it is difficult to say whether it is shorter than normal.